JacoVanAntwerpen/sparq-team-site/src/content/team/jaco-van-antwerpen.md

   low carbon fuel technologies and value chains.
 Outputs have included open source modelling and costing tools which assist project selection, siting and design, while also guiding policy decisions.
-Jaco has been active in several industry and government let studies for decarbonisation roadmaps and commercial deployment of renewable and low-carbon liquid fuels. "
+Jaco has been active in several industry and government studies for decarbonisation roadmaps and commercial deployment of renewable and low-carbon liquid fuels. "
 linkedProjects:
   - pacific-hydrogen-strategy
   - nsw-power-to-x-industry-feasibility-pre-feasibility-studies